-A qualified depository shall be selected through the City's professional services contract process in compliance with state bidding requirements, and shall include a formal Competitive Sealed Bid.
+To comply with Texas Government Code Chapter 105, a qualified depository shall be selected through the City's professional services contract process in compliance with Texas bidding requirements and shall include a formal competitive solicitation.
 The centralization of depository services is designed to maximize investment capabilities while minimizing service costs as well as staff time spent on activities such as reconciliation.

-The selection of a depository shall be based on the financial institution offering the most favorable terms and conditions at the best value, while adhering to the guidelines and provisions within the request for proposal.
+The selection of a depository shall be based on the financial institution offering the most favorable terms and conditions at the best value, while adhering to the guidelines and provisions within the formal solicitation.
 In selecting a depository, the City shall give consideration to the financial institution's credit characteristics, financial history, service capabilities, and costs for required services.

-The City's depository contract shall be in compliance with State law.
+The City's depository contract shall be in compliance with Texas law.
 Specialized services may be contracted for by the City with another financial institution or company if the depository cannot provide such service or charges more for the same service with little or no appreciable benefit.